 Adjustable-Rate Mortgage (ARMs) – The interest rate on an adjustable-rate mortgage will vary from time to time depending on conditions in the market.
 Loans that start with an initial fixed-rate period that transition to adjustable-rate mortgages are known as Hybrid ARMs.
 For example, a 7/1 Hybrid ARM would have a 7-year fixed period followed by adjustments each year thereafter.
 ARMs often start out at a lower rate than fixed-rate mortgages meaning you will pay less early on.

 American Pacific Mortgage offers a variety of conventional loan options designed to meet the unique needs of our clients throughout Portland, Happy Valley, Damascus, Boring, and Gresham.
-Whether you are looking to purchase your first home, or need to refinance your existing mortgage, we will find the loan right loan for you.
+Whether you are looking to purchase your first home, or need to refinance your existing mortgage, we will find the loan for you.
 For more information on our conventional loan options, contact us today.